Oakleafknight06/Oakleafknight06.github.io/_posts/2025-06-05-appimages.md

 ## the issue
 I had AppImages, but no .desktop entries, so I would have to go back to the directory I saved them in every time I wanted to launch the app.
 ## solution
-1. Put all AppImages in ~/AppImages/ (or other directory of your choice.
-We'll need this later when we modify the .desktop files.)
+1. Put all AppImages in `~/AppImages/` or another directory of your choice.
+We'll need this later when we modify the .desktop files.
 2. Extract the AppImage with ```./<filename>.AppImage --appimage-extract```
 > Use ```--appimage-help``` for more info about other commandline flags.
 3. Find the `.desktop` file in the ```squashfs-root``` folder created by the extraction.